abdshomad/CountVid/README.md

 Dr Enzo Liotti, Department of Materials, University of Oxford (for the Crystals benchmark in Science-Count)

 ### Funding
-We have received funding from the [UKRI Grant VisualAI](https://www.robots.ox.ac.uk/~vgg/projects/visualai/).
+We have received funding from the [UKRI Grant VisualAI](https://www.robots.ox.ac.uk/~vgg/projects/visualai/), AWS, an Oxford-Reuben Graduate Scholarship, and Darwin Plus.